-The first step to finding shares from companies that can pay a reliable dividend in the future is pretty straight forward: Look for companies that already have a long and unbroken history of dividends payments in the past, backed up by consistent profits.
+The first step to finding shares from companies that can pay a reliable dividend in the future is pretty straightforward: Look for companies that already have a long and unbroken history of dividend payments in the past, backed up by consistent profits.

 Searching for reliable dividends

-Unfortunately a reliable dividend is a relative term rather than absolute one.
-That’s because you can never be entirely sure that a company’s dividend won’t be cut, or suspended altogether.
+Unfortunately, a reliable dividend is a relative term rather than an absolute one.
+That’s because you can never be entirely sure that a company’s dividend won’t be cut or suspended altogether.

-Although you can never be sure of the future, there are things that you can look for in a company which will improve your chances of receiving a reliable dividend income.
+Although you can never be sure of the future, there are things that you can look for in a company that will improve your chances of receiving a reliable dividend income.

-I think that if a company misses its dividend payments for a year it’s either a risky business or it has a management team which a) doesn’t care about shareholders or b) doesn’t know how to effectively manage the company’s cash flows.
+I think that if a company misses its dividend payments for a year, it’s either a risky business or it has a management team that a) doesn’t care about shareholders or b) doesn’t know how to manage the company’s cash flows effectively.

 Don’t forget about reliable profits

-There are problems with earnings though; they do not have a good reputation with many investors.
-Earnings are easily manipulated, and clever accountants can tweak them to produce results that the company’s management want investors to see.
+There are problems with earnings, though.
+For example, they can be manipulated, and clever accountants can tweak them to produce results that the company’s management wants investors to see.
 This is a problem, but it’s not so much of a problem if we draw our focus away from last year’s earnings and look, much as we did with dividends, at the last ten years instead.

-So rather than ruling out companies that make a loss, I would suggest just counting how many times a company has made a profit in the last 10 years.
+So rather than ruling out companies that make a loss, I would suggest just counting how many times a company has made a profit in the last ten years.
 If a company made a profit in 10 years out of 10, then that’s good.
-If there were 9 years of profit then that’s not quite so good, but is still better than average.
-If there were only 3 or 4 years of profit out of 10 then that’s a different matter; the company is unlikely to be up to scratch.
+If there were nine years of profit, then that’s not quite so good but is still better than average.
+If there were only three or four years of profit out of 10, then that’s a different matter; the company is unlikely to be up to scratch.

 But it’s a relative measure rather than an absolute one.
-I don’t like to exclude a company on a given number of losses, although of course you could easily choose to drop companies that have had more than say 2 or 3 losing years in the last decade.
+I don’t like to exclude a company on a given number of losses, although, of course, you could easily choose to drop companies that have had more than, say, two or three losing years in the last decade.

 You have to remember that defensive value investing, or any sort of investing for that matter, is a long-term strategy.
 You should think in terms of years and decades, not weeks and months.
-You could very easily end up owning a company for 10 years or more.
-So if an investment might last for 10 years, I think it’s only sensible to look back and see how the company did over the previous 10 years.
+You could very easily end up owning a company for ten years or more.
+So if an investment might last for ten years, I think it’s only sensible to look back and see how the company did over the previous ten years.